 I would have to say that the 7 iron is my favorite club in the bag.

 It gives me long range when trying to hit the green but also a high enough ball flight to where I can shape my shots.
-Currently, I hit my 7 iron 180 yards when going after it or 170 yards when swinging at my normal tempo.
+Currently, I and other long hitters I know with a faster swing speed, hit my 7 iron 180 yards (I consider that a long way) when going after it with a full swing or 170 yards when swinging at my normal tempo.

 7 Iron Chipping Guide

-As I mentioned above it can be beneficial to sometimes chip with the 7 iron!
+As I mentioned above, the 7 iron is not only for longer shots, it can be beneficial to sometimes chip with the 7 iron!

 I have found this shot best to use when just off the green in the fridge around 15-25 yards away from the green.